igat64/eslint-plugin-no-call/docs/rules/no-call.md

 It tries to find all functions/methods calls in your code and check rule options to figure out is that call forbidden or not.

-> Note: Without options this rule actually useless it would not forbid any calls and do nothig.
+> Without options this rule actually useless, it would not forbid any calls and do nothig.

 Examples of **incorrect** code for this rule: